College Football By the Numbers

 By the Numbers

 Welcome to By the Numbers, a college football rating site.
 After a brief description of the rating system, you will find links to postings from 2000 to the present.

 The rating system used is amazingly simple.
 I assign each team a "power rating" that can predict games well.
 If Clemson is rated at 114 and Auburn is rated at 107, that means that Clemson is 7 points better than Auburn (coincidentally, the margin of victory for the 2012 game).
 The home field advantage averages about 4 points, so my prediction would add or subtract 4 depending on where the game is played.
 Though the ratings are designed to predict games, they can also serve as a ranking system, since the higher the rating the better the team is.

-Where do the ratings come from a simple system that is a modification of what is now known as the Massey system.
+The ratings come from a simple system that is a modification of what is now known as the Massey system.
 I only use the teams' schedules, points for and against for the season and net wins (wins minus losses) for the season.
 That's all.
 No adjustments for when the games were played, where the games were played, who was injured, or anything else.
 I find it surprising that such a simple system actually predicts future games well (about 75% winners and a little over 50% against the spread).
 As a bonus, the derived rankings match the polls to a large extent.